 By this point, you should be feeling great and be able to perform both strength training and cardiovascular exercises on a regular basis without issue.
 Nevertheless, you'll want to be mindful and make sure you aren't pushing yourself harder than your body can handle.
 Listen to your body and be sure to rest accordingly.

 6-12 MONTHS POST-OP

 After six months, you should be able to handle 45-minute exercise sessions 3 to 5 times per week.
 This stage will invest more time in resistance training, helping to increase your core muscles (abdominal, lower back, upper back), leg muscles, and upper-body muscles.
 Patients should feel free to try more challenging exercises.
-Workouts can include like kickboxing or aerobics if desired.
+Workouts can include activities like kickboxing or aerobics if desired.

 Interval training on the treadmill: walking then running, or walking then jogging, and doing it in varying intervals will keep increasing your metabolic rate to burn more fat.
-Incorporate more activity-based exercises into your routine: Hiking, running, swimming, and biking are all novel ways that will help you to continue to your weight loss goals.

 1 YEAR AND BEYOND

 Congratulations!
 You made it through the first year, and you're feeling great.
 You've lost a significant amount of weight and gained a whole new outlook on life.
 Continuing to exercise after weight loss surgery will not only improve your quality of life; it will also help you reach and maintain your weight loss goals quicker and more efficiently.
 Do not hesitate to contact Baxter Fitness if you need fresh motivation, extra training sessions, or modifications to your exercise program.
 We would love to hear how you are doing!